AdyKalra/awesome-leading-and-managing/CTO shenanigans.md

 - **Sustainability & ESG Initiatives** – Drive green computing and ethical AI adoption.
 - **M&A Tech Due Diligence** – Lead technology evaluations during mergers and acquisitions
 - **Transformation Strategy**: Develop and implement a comprehensive transformation strategy aligned with the organization's goals and objectives.
 - **Operational Excellence:** Drive operational efficiency by identifying and implementing process improvements, automation, and optimization initiatives.
 Streamline workflows, eliminate redundancies, and enhance productivity across departments.
+- **Compliance**  Familiarity with healthcare IT standards like HL7, FHIR, and HIPAA compliance.